 Invisible Leaders Can’t Help Companies Scale Up

-Some businesses have highly visible and highly engaged leaders.
-In other businesses, the leader is sequestered and isolated from his or her employees.
-He or she is rarely seen outside of the executive suite.
-But it’s extremely difficult for an invisible or remote leader to lead a company in scale-up efforts.
+Some businesses have executive leaders who are highly visible and deeply engaged with their teams.
+In contrast, other businesses may have leaders who are sequestered and isolated from their employees.
+These leaders are rarely seen outside of the executive suite, which can create a disconnect.
+It is extremely difficult for an invisible or remote leader to effectively guide a company through its scale-up efforts.
+When leaders are not present, they miss out on valuable interactions that can drive growth and innovation.

 Involved but Not Invasive

-We’ve all known—or at least heard about—leaders who get far too involved in the daily details of their businesses.
-What I’m talking about here is not “getting down in the weeds” and trying to do someone else’s job for them.
-That kind of involvement doesn’t aid the scaling-up process.
-For one thing, the employee hopefully, knows how to do his or her specific task better than the CEO.
-Beyond that, if the CEO is focused on tactical tasks, he or she isn’t going to have the time or energy to devote to the critical tasks of vision and strategy.
-The leader needs to be involved, but not in an invasive way.
+We’ve all known—or at least heard about—leaders who become overly involved in the daily details of their businesses.
+However, what I am discussing here is not about “getting down in the weeds” and attempting to do someone else’s job for them.
+That kind of involvement does not aid the scaling-up process.
+For one thing, the employee, ideally, knows how to perform his or her specific task better than the CEO.
+Beyond that, if the CEO is preoccupied with tactical tasks, he or she will not have the time or energy to devote to the critical tasks of vision and strategy.
+The leader needs to be involved, but this involvement should not be invasive.

 Leadership Involvement Impacts Culture

-Having an involved leader can have a powerful positive impact on the company’s culture and the attitude of the employees.
+Having an involved leader can have a powerful positive impact on the company’s culture and the overall attitude of the employees.
+A leader who is engaged and approachable can inspire their team, creating a sense of unity and purpose.
 Let me give you an example from a business you might not think of as a “growth-oriented” business.
 Keep in mind, however, that for virtually any business, if you’re not growing, you’re probably slowing.

 What’s Up, Doc?

-A colleague recently told me about a successful medical office that was having a bit of a culture crisis.
-The lead physician (and owner) became aware of the problem because he met regularly with the business manager to review the business.
-It became clear to the doctor that something was up.
-Employees seemed a little down and discouraged—and that kind of attitude was working its way into the attitude of the patients (“customers” if you will).
+A colleague recently shared a story about a successful medical office that was experiencing a bit of a culture crisis.
+The lead physician, who also owned the practice, became aware of the problem because he met regularly with the business manager to review the operations.
+During these meetings, it became clear to the doctor that something was amiss.
+Employees seemed a little down and discouraged—and that kind of attitude was beginning to affect the patients, who are essentially the “customers” in this context.

 The physician had plenty to do each day.
-In addition to seeing patients, staying current on new medical developments, and overseeing the business, he had tons of paperwork (more than ever because of new Electronic Medical Record (EMR) requirements.
+In addition to seeing patients, staying current on new medical developments, and overseeing the business, he faced an overwhelming amount of paperwork—more than ever due to new Electronic Medical Record (EMR) requirements.
 Still, he recognized the importance of reaching out to his staff.
+He understood that a positive workplace culture directly impacts patient care and satisfaction.

-So, this doctor made a point to walk through the office after all patients had been seen, but before employees had left for the day.
-When they’d had a good day, he would congratulate them on the good work they’d done and thank the staff.
-When they’d had a tough day, he’d acknowledge that fact—and again thank them for their efforts.
-Then he’d tell them that they would work together to make the next day better.
+So, this doctor made a point to walk through the office after all patients had been seen but before employees had left for the day.
+When they had a good day, he would congratulate them on the excellent work they had done and express his gratitude to the staff.
+When they had a tough day, he would acknowledge that fact—and again thank them for their efforts.
+He would then reassure them that they would work together to make the next day better.

 What if You’re Not a “Cheerleader”?